Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Overcoming Common Implementation Challenges

-Dweck's (date) mindset work helps with learner and colleague resistance.
-Critical thinking can be tough if learners expect passive lessons.
-Start small: try quick reflections.
-Ask learners to explain their thinking during problem-solving (Dweck, date).
+Dweck's mindset work helps explain learner and colleague resistance.
+Critical thinking can be hard if learners expect passive lessons.
+Start small: use a two-minute reflection, then ask learners to explain the strategy they used during problem-solving.

 Teachers must collaborate and plan professional development for lasting impact.
 Learning communities allow colleagues to share successes and challenges in your school.
 Use observation and learner feedback to evidence better results (Wiliam, 2011).
 This shows leaders that focusing on learning skills boosts progress (Hattie, 2009).